 Pork isn’t featured in Mediterranean cooking often, but everyone can grow tired of chicken and salmon.
 One of the downfalls of sticking strictly to any particular diet is the lack of variety, so it’s nice to see a Mediterranean-style dish that uses pork.
 Of course, you can substitute a different protein if you don’t like pork.
 The key to this dish is olive oil and feta cheese, but feel free to adjust or experiment as you see fit.
 Add lemon juice and some fresh herbs at the end to completely transform the flavors of the dish.

 Though you won’t find a ton of Mediterranean recipes with red meat in them, this one is a definite keeper.
-This dish can be gratifying if you have a garden and utilize the tomatoes and herbs from your yard.
+This dish can be gratifying if you have a garden and utilize the tomatoes and herbs from your yard (learn to grow tomatoes in pots from our guide).
 One of the best parts of this recipe is that it uses flat iron or top sirloin steak, which are super affordable cuts of meat.
 The use of fresh herbs and garlic make this dish flavorful without tons of added fat.
 You can grill your steak outside if the weather is right, but if not, a hot skillet inside will do just fine.
 Add the steak and topping to a bed of hearty greens or a pile of grains to fix a well-rounded meal.

 Lentils are the original super grain and have twice as much iron and protein as quinoa.
 Lentils offer a more hearty and comforting substance to any dish.
 This dish almost eats like a stew and is packed with protein and flavor.
 The recipe is written vegetarian, but you can add any meats or veggies you’d like to the base recipe.
 The tomatoes and yogurt are optional, so feel free to adjust according to your taste.